 Thank you to Shaw’s for partnering with me on this post through Kitchen PLAY.
 I was compensated for developing this recipe.

-Spring is here at last, and recipes like this pasta are perfect for the change of season.
+Spring is here at last, and recipes like this Asparagus, Roasted Red Pepper and Bacon Spaghetti are perfect for the change of season.

 “How do you do it all?” a colleague asked the other day, learning for the first time that I am a single mother.